cms-fastsim/HadShowerTuning_Old/README.md

 /afs/cern.ch/work/l/lveldere/public/hadshowertuningdata_compressed_V1.tgz

+Yntar to find 200 root files.
+Each root file contains data for 500 showers.
+The primaries are all charged pions.
+The energy of the primaries can be extracted from the file name.

 ### Format

-Each file contains one directory per shower.
+Each root file contains directory per shower.

 Each directory contains
    * finely binned longitudinal energy profiles (TH1F) for